Complex Bounded Operators in Isabelle/HOL: Complex Bounded Operators

 Finally, butterflies are quite useful for reasoning about operators on finite dimensional spaces: If \isaterm{A} and \isaterm{B} are orthonormal sets of vectors, then \isaterm{butterfly a b} with \isaterm{a ∈ A}, \isaterm{b ∈ B} form an orthonormal set, too.\isalemmafn{cindependent_butterfly} And if \isaterm{A} and \isaterm{B} span (not closed span!) the whole space, so do the \isaterm{butterfly a b}.\isalemmafn{cspan_butterfly_UNIV} As an immediate consequence, linear functions on the space of bounded operators are equal iff they agree on all those \isaterm{butterfly a b} (assuming finite dimensional Hilbert spaces).\isalemmafn{clinear_eq_butterflyI}\fnsep\footnote{ Note that in the infinite-dimensional case the analogous result (with closed spans) does not hold, since the closed span of the rank-1 operators are only the compact operators.} Also in finite-dimensional spaces, the \isaterm{butterfly a a} sum to \isaconst{id_cblinfun}.\isalemmafn{butterflies_sum_id_finite}

-\paragraph{Banach-Steinhaus theorem.} The \emph{Banach-Steinhaus theorem} , also known as the \emph{principle of uniform boundedness} is a central theorem of functional analysis.
+\paragraph{Banach--Steinhaus theorem.} The \emph{Banach--Steinhaus theorem} , also known as the \emph{principle of uniform boundedness} is a central theorem of functional analysis.
 It states that if a family of bounded operators is bounded pointwise (i.e., $\norm{F_nx}$ is bounded for every unit vector $x$), then the family is bounded uniformly (i.e., $\norm{F_n}$ is bounded).
 In Isabelle: \begin{isabelletop} theorem cbanach_steinhaus: fixes F :: ‹'c ⇒ 'a::cbanach ⇒⇩C⇩L 'b[*::complex_normed_vector*]› assumes ‹⋀x. ∃M. ∀n. norm ((F n) *⇩V x) ≤ M› shows ‹∃M. ∀n. norm (F n) ≤ M›[* sorry *] \end{isabelletop} \idxlemma{cbanach_steinhaus} This theorem was already shown in \cite{Banach_Steinhaus-AFP} for \emph{real} bounded operators.
-We can lift it to the complex case by using that every complex bounded operator is also a real bounded operator (using Isabelle's ``transfer'' mechanism \cite{transfer}).
+We can lift it to the complex case by using the fact that every complex bounded operator is also a real bounded operator (using Isabelle's ``transfer'' mechanism \cite{transfer}).

 \paragraph{Riesz representation theorem (ctd.).} We already introduced the \emph{Riesz representation theorem} in \autoref{sec:inner-product}, \autopageref{page:riesz-rep}.
 Using the type \isatyp{cblinfun}, we can represent it more compactly.
 For example, existence becomes simply: \isaprop{∃t. ∀x. f *⇩V x = (t ∙⇩C x)}\isalemmafn{riesz_representation_cblinfun_existence}.
 (Here \isaterm{f :: _ ⇒ complex} by type inference, i.e., \isaterm{f} is a bounded linear functional.)
 In addition, we show that the norm of \isaterm{t} equals that of~\isaterm{f}.\isalemmafn{riesz_representation_cblinfun_norm} Due to the uniqueness of \isaterm{t}, we can define the function that maps \isaterm{f} to \isaterm{t}: \begin{isabelletop} definition the_riesz_rep :: ‹('a[*::chilbert_space*] ⇒⇩C⇩L complex) ⇒ 'a› where ‹the_riesz_rep f = (SOME t. ∀x. f *⇩V x = t ∙⇩C x)› \end{isabelletop} \idxconst{the_riesz_rep} Then \isaterm{the_riesz_rep f ∙⇩C x = f *⇩V x},\isalemmafn{the_riesz_rep}, and \isaconst{the_riesz_rep} is bounded antilinear.\isalemmafn{bounded_antilinear_the_riesz_rep}